piccolo2d/google2github/README.md

-If nobody steps up and helps with the migration:
+If nobody steps up and raises objections with the migration results:

 On August 17th I (https://github.com/mro) will